 This course is asynchronous.
 All the course materials, including video lectures, will be posted on the Canvas site.

-There are several types of assignments, including quizzes, virtual presentations, and participation in discussion boards.
 I'm interested not only in your answers to questions, but in your own questions.
 I expect you to come up with questions on the material.
 Please check this about why asking your own questions is important.